 During your final year, you have the opportunity to bring all aspects of the course together in a final multimedia project on a subject of your choice.

 As a student at one of the UK’s leading social science institutions and a pioneer of literature and writing, you are uniquely placed to acquire a deep understanding of the world you report on.
-For the Liberal Arts aspect of your studies you are based within our Interdisciplinary Studies Centre (ISC), where you can develop a unique, wide ranging perspective and gain new insights.
+You will join our Department of Literature, Film, and Theatre Studies and for the Liberal Arts aspect of your studies you are based within our Interdisciplinary Studies Centre (ISC), where you can develop a unique, wide ranging perspective of the world.

 Your education extends beyond the university campus.
 We support you in expanding your education through offering the opportunity to spend a year or a term studying abroad at one of our partner universities.
 The four-year version of our degree allows you to spend the third year abroad or employed on a placement abroad, while otherwise remaining identical to the three-year course.